Cable entry systems

 When are cable glands not the right choice?

-Cable glands are not always the right solution when each cable requires individual strain relief or where very high mechanical demands are placed on each cable entry.
+Cable entries are not always the right solution when each cable requires individual strain relief or where very high mechanical demands are placed on each cable entry.

 Avoid cable penetrations when: